bellissimogiorno/nominal/README.md

 For usage, please see:

 * [The tutorial](https://github.com/bellissimogiorno/nominal/blob/master/src/Language/Nominal/Examples/Tutorial.hs).
 This covers the main points of the package, from the point of view of a working programmer wishing to see the functions in use.
-It is best read directly from source code.
 * [An implementation of System F](https://github.com/bellissimogiorno/nominal/blob/master/src/Language/Nominal/Examples/SystemF.hs) is an illustrative example of those functions applied in something resembling typical practice.
+* [An implementation of a EUTxO blockchain system](https://github.com/bellissimogiorno/nominal/blob/master/src/Language/Nominal/Examples/IdealisedEUTxO.hs) is another, quite different, example of those functions applied in something resembling typical practice.
 * More examples are in preparation.